alexchutkan/alexchutkan.github.io/index.md

 If all of your picks were correct for the above example, you would receive 5 points total, with the top pick being worth 3 points, the second game being 2, and the last one.
 Put games that you are confident in the results towards the top of your list.

-4. Last, have fun, it's a game!
+Mostly, rember to have fun, it's a game!
 Good luck!

 <ul>